Mekonnenke/HTML_CSS-_challengeAssignmnet/README.md

 # Agile software
- * To re-write this code on agile web development format, I had been broken down eache section of HTML and css code and re- write them semantic format,so it assist me to make my code writing skill healthy/leess error.
+ * To re-write this code on agile web development format, I had been broken down eache section of HTML and css code and re- write them semantic format,so it assist me to make my code writing skill healthy/leess error..